PuntoCommerce/marketing-cloud-connector/doc/README.md

 #### Marketing Management ####
 Marketing management is enabled by providing the following abilities:

-- Marketing opt-in check-box (during registration and ordering)
+- Marketing opt-in check-box (during registration and ordering).
-- Email subscribe form support
+- Email subscribe form support.
-- Marketing preferences page in My Account, for selectively opting into or out of specific mailing lists
+- Marketing preferences page in My Account, for selectively opting into or out of specific mailing lists.

 #### Transactional emails ####
 The following OOB SiteGenesis emails are replaced with MC email triggers: